 In the image above we have several core elements....they are - the audio sources (decks, CD-players, microphone), the mixing desk, the computer.
-Now it is possible of course to have less equipment than this....infact you could do a live radio station by throwing it all out, except err...maybe keep the computer (or use some paper cups and string ;)....at one point, when desperate a friend (Peter Kirk) and I sent a live stream from Australia to Austria streaming by plugging some headphones into the mic-in port and shouting into the headphones... sound crazy? well...yes...but it worked as headphones are essentially microphones in reverse...if you move the diaphram in a headphone it generates a current, which is just how a microphone works....the point being - you can improvise...I have also at times streamed from laptops and used the built in mic (sometimes the mic-in port on laptop soundcards a completely sane...sometimes at least, external audio devices lend you the appearance of sanity (haha).
+Now it is possible of course to have less equipment than this....infact you could do a live radio station by throwing it all out, except err...maybe keep the computer (or use some paper cups and string ;)....at one point, when desperate a friend (Peter Kirk) and I sent a live stream from Australia to Austria streaming by plugging some headphones into the mic-in port and shouting into the headphones... sound crazy? well...yes...but it worked as headphones are essentially microphones in reverse...if you move the diaphram in a headphone it generates a current, which is just how a microphone works....the point being - you can improvise...I have also at times streamed from laptops and used the built in mic (sometimes the mic-in port on laptop soundcards also double as actual microphones)...but it has to be said - others might not think sitting in a room talking to your laptop is completely sane...sometimes at least, external audio devices lend you the appearance of sanity (haha).